MatthewHerbst/taco-surveyor/README.md

 ### Dev
 Dev builds include watch tasks for auto-rebuilding on code change.
 Dev builds do not remove comments and logging code from the build.
+Dev builds do not perform minification of core JavaScript

 `npm run dev`